ckeisato/movieReviews/readme.md

 #### Information about the model and application

 - The model built using sklearn's logistic regression module.
-The source code for how the model was trained and constructed can be found HERE.
+The source code for how the model was trained and constructed can be found https://github.com/ckeisato/movieReviews/tree/master/model.

 - The model is trained on corpus of movie reviews, so it will probably perform better with text that has similar language to a review.
 More information on the data that was used can be found HERE.